Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 If you are still uncertain about what type of sale is best for you, there are many resources available to help guide your decision.

-- Additionally, the U.S. Small Business Administration and other government organizations have numerous programs that assist small businesses, including resources on what to consider when selling a business.
+• Additionally, the U.S. Small Business Administration and other government organizations have numerous programs that assist small businesses, including resources on what to consider when selling a business.

-- Lastly, researching other people’s experiences with different types of sales may be beneficial in getting a better understanding of what type of sale is right for you.
+• Lastly, researching other people’s experiences with different types of sales may be beneficial in getting a better understanding of what type of sale is right for you.

-Whatever option you choose, it is important to make an informed decision when selling your business in California.
+Whatever option you choose, it is crucial to make an informed decision when selling your business in California.
 With the right resources and an understanding of your options, you can make the best decision for you and what will ensure a successful sale.

-Summary of Key Points: what have we learned?
+Summary of Key Points: What have we learned?

-- Earnout and seller notes are both viable options when selling a business, each with its own set of benefits and drawbacks.
+1. Earn-out and seller notes are both viable options when selling a business, each with its own set of benefits and drawbacks.

-- Which option to choose will depend on the seller’s goals and risk tolerance.
+2. The choice of which option to choose will depend on the seller’s goals and risk tolerance.

-- Resources are available to help you make an informed decision regarding what option is best for you.
+3. Resources are available to help you make an informed decision regarding what option is best for you.

 Final Thoughts: valuing a business in California